Up | Home

 3.1.
 Register initialization

 The very first thing that the bootloader does is setting up the Data Segment (DS), Extra Segment (ES) and Stack Segment (SS) registers to 0x0000.
-Since we can’t MOV immediate values, we need to first clear AX, and then use that to set these segment registers.
+Since the MOV instruction doesn’t support assigning immediate values to segment registers, the AX register is first cleared and then used to set those segment registers.

-Next, the Stack Pointer (SP) is set to 0x7C00, the physical address where the BIOS loaded us; since the stack grows downwards, we will use the memory region adjacent to us for the stack3.
+Next, the Stack Pointer (SP) is set to 0x7C00, the physical address where the BIOS loaded the Stage 1 binary; since the stack grows downwards, the memory region right below this address can be used for the stack3.
 At first glance, this address might seem incorrect, since the first PUSH would overwrite the first 2 bytes of our Stage 1 binary; this is incorrect, because the PUSH instruction decreases the Stack Pointer before writing the pushed value to the address at SS:SP (see Intel SDM, Vol. 1, p.
 1235).

 Next, a far jump is performed to ensure that the Code Segment (CS) and Instruction Pointer (IP) are set to 0000:7C004, rather than 07C0:0000, which is used by some BIOSes.